billymoon/LoremIpsum/README.markdown

 4. Leaves the inserted text un-selected, so you can insert some more straight away (rapid tapping to get as much lorem as you want)
 5. Shortcut key, `Edit -> Text -> Lorem Ipsum...` sub-menu, and context menu activation
 6. Variable size of text from just `a bit` to more than you can shake a stick at!
-7. *NEW*: Specify how many paragraphs and words per paragraph you want (type a number before pressing the lorem ipsum keyboard shortcut)
+7. Specify how many paragraphs and words per paragraph you want (type a number before pressing the lorem ipsum keyboard shortcut)
 8. Works with multiple selection ranges
-9. *NEW*: Does not leave trailing spaces
+9. Does not leave trailing spaces

 ## Install